Southern Italy: Culture

-The regions of Southern Italy were exposed to some different historical influences than the rest of the peninsula, starting most notably with Greek colonisation.
-Greek influence in the South was dominant until Latinisation was completed by the time of the Roman Principate.
+The regions of southern Italy were exposed to some different historical influences from those the rest of the peninsula, starting most notably with Greek colonisation in Magna Graecia.
+Greek influence in the south was dominant until Latinisation was completed by the time of the Roman Principate.
 Greek influences returned by the late Roman Empire, especially following the reconquests of Justinian and the Byzantine Empire.

-Sicily, a distinctive Norman-Arab-Byzantine culture throughout the Middle Ages, was captured by Muslims and turned into an Emirate for a period, and elements of Arab culture were introduced via Sicily to Italy and Europe.
+Sicily, a distinctive Norman–Arab–Byzantine culture throughout the Middle Ages, was captured by Muslims and turned into an Emirate for a period, and elements of Arab culture were introduced via Sicily to Italy and Europe.
 The rest of the mainland was subject to a struggle of power among the Byzantines, Lombards, and Franks.
 In addition, the Venetians established outposts as trade with Byzantium and the Near East increased.

-Until the Norman conquests of the 11th and 12th centuries much of the South followed Eastern rite (Greek) Christianity.
-The Normans who settled in Sicily and Southern Italy in the Middle Ages significantly impacted the architecture, religion and high culture of the region.
-Later, Southern Italy was subjected to rule by the new European nation states, first the Crown of Aragon, then Spain, and then Austria.
-The Spanish had a major impact on the culture of the South, having ruled it for over three centuries.
+Until the Norman conquests of the 11th and the 12th centuries much of the south followed Eastern rite (Greek) Christianity.
+The Normans who settled in Sicily and southern Italy in the Middle Ages significantly impacted the architecture, religion and high culture of the region.
+Later, southern Italy was subjected to rule by the new European nation-states, first the Crown of Aragon, then Spain and finally Austria.
+The Spanish had a major impact on the culture of the south, having ruled it for over three centuries.

-Jewish communities lived in Sicily and Southern Italy for over 15 centuries, but in 1492 King Ferdinand II of Aragon proclaimed the Edict of expulsion.
+Jewish communities lived in Sicily and southern Italy for over 15 centuries, but in 1492, King Ferdinand II of Aragon proclaimed the Edict of Expulsion.
 At their height, Jewish Sicilians probably constituted around one tenth of the island's population.
-After the Edict, they partially converted to Christianity and some moved to the Ottoman Empire and other places in Italy and Europe.
-In the 19th century, street musicians from Basilicata began to roam worldwide to seek a fortune, most of them would become professional instrumentalists in symphonic orchestras, especially in the United States.
+After the edict, they partially converted to Christianity and some moved to the Ottoman Empire and other places in Italy and Europe.
+In the 19th century, street musicians from Basilicata, especially the "Viggianesi", began to roam worldwide to seek a fortune, most of them would become professional instrumentalists in symphonic orchestras, especially in the United States.

 Southern Italy has many major tourist attractions, such as the Palace of Caserta, the Amalfi Coast, Pompeii, Sassi di Matera, Trulli di Alberobello and other archaeological sites (many of which are protected by UNESCO).
-There are also many ancient Greek cities in Southern Italy, such as Sybaris and Paestum, which were founded several centuries before the start of the Roman Republic.
+There are also many ancient Greek cities in southern Italy, such as Sybaris and Paestum, which were founded several centuries before the start of the Roman Republic.
 Some of its beaches, woodlands and mountains are preserved in several National Parks; a major example is the Pollino, between Basilicata and Calabria, that hosts the largest national park in Italy.

-In recent years, Southern Italy has experienced a revival of its traditions and music, such as the Neapolitan song and the Tarantella.
+In recent years, southern Italy has experienced a revival of its traditions and music, such as the Neapolitan song and the tarantella.